 The James L. Oberstar State Trail is a segment of the Willard Munger Trail system authorized in Minnesota Statutes, 85.015 Subd.
 14. The Oberstar trail segment "shall originate in Chisago County and extend into Hinckley in Pine County."
 Other segments of the Willard Munger Trail system include the Willard Munger State Trail and the Gateway State Trail.
 The Minnesota Department of Natural Resources (DNR) is responsible for planning, developing, and managing state trails.
 The Minnesota DNR completed the Master Plan for the Oberstar segment of the trail in August 2017.

-Can't attend the event, but want to be involved?
-Contact Kelly Schroeder, 320-591-1634 or Kelly.Schroeder@co.pine.mn.us to be added to our citizen team.
+Do you have questions or want to be involved?
+Contact Kelly Schroeder, 320-591-1668 or Kelly.Schroeder@co.pine.mn.us to be added to our citizen team.2018 Trail Event

 2017 Trail Event